 Covering your newly planted seeds – Cover your trays with plastic domes, or plastic wrap to create a greenhouse effect.
 Some instructions say to remove the cover when you see the first signs of green, but I usually wait until the seedlings almost reach the top of the plastic cover.
 Once the lid is removed, make sure to check the seedlings every day.
 I start watering with a spray bottle and just mist the soil.
 Once the seedlings are bigger and their roots are established, I water them with a small watering can.

-Fan – As soon as all the domes come off, I get my oscillating fan on low and get it blowing on the seedlings.
+Fan – As soon as all the domes come off, I set my oscillating fan on low and get it blowing on the seedlings.
 This helps to mimic wind, makes them strong and helps to avoid any diseases.

 Adjusting your lights – I keep my lights just a couple of inches from the tops of the seedlings.
 You want them close enough so the seedlings don’t stretch for the light and get leggy.
 As your seedlings grow, your lights will have to be adjusted frequently.
 If you have several trays of seedlings, they will need to be repositioned so that each plant grows straight and gets ample light.
 Your seedlings will need 12-16 hours of light per day.

 Fertilizing – When your seedlings get their second set of leaves, it’s time to start giving them a little fertilizer.
 I start out with a very weak mix of fertilizer and water.
 The next time I fertilize, I will add a bit more fertilizer to the water.
 I only fertilize my seedlings once a week.